All Episodes

 We're talking about space here.

-Well, you see that.
+No, it's that, well, you see that.

-In fact, Hale-Bopp is a perfect example.
+In fact, Hale Bopp is a perfect example.

-We've got pictures with a swan filter, which were taken by a gentleman in Florida.
+We've got pictures with a Swan filter, which were taken by a gentleman in Florida.

-And a swan filter has ionized hydrogen and ionized oxygen.
+And a Swan filter has ionized hydrogen and ionized oxygen.

 And that's the only thing it sees.

-It filters out everything else.
+It filters off everything else.

 This means that there's a tremendous amount of energy that is stripped off the electrons.